about

 An amazing book on free play, improvisation; this book was a catalyst for my teaching.
 Thanks to Eddy, my wonderful student, for giving me this book.

-Click here for rave reviews on the Free Play book
+Click here for reviews on the Free Play book

 Click here to buy the book Free Play